rzzzwilson/DigitalVFO/Design.rst

 Operation
 ---------

+The VFO has two modes: 'ONLINE' and 'standby'.

-The VFO frequency will be changed by turning the rotary encoder knob to the left or the right.
+The displayed frequency will be changed by turning the rotary encoder knob to the left or the right.
 This will decrease and increase respectively the frequency digit under the cursor.
 Any overflow or underflow of the selected digit will propagate to the left only.
+Note that even though the displayed frequency may change, the DDS frequency will change only if the VFO is ONLINE.

 The selection cursor will be moved left or right by pressing in and holding the rotary encoder knob and rotating the knob to the left or right